palewire/first-visual-story/tutorial/scripts.md

 // VARIABLES
 ```

 Now, back in the `index.html` template, we should create a placeholder in the page template where the map will live.
 Let's set it right above the charts section we've just finished.
+We will set the `id` attribute to give our `div` a unique identifer we can use later in our JavaScript.

 ```{code-block} jinja
 :emphasize-lines: 1